-Collecting guide: Roman glass from antiquity
+Collecting guide: ancient Roman glass

 A Roman gold-band glass mosaic bottle, circa first half of 1st century AD.
 Sold for £81,900.
-Right, a detail of a Roman white, red and blue splashed glass amphoriskos, c.
-1st century AD.
+Right, a detail of a Roman white, red and blue splashed glass amphoriskos, circa 1st century AD.
 Sold for £44,100.
 Both sold on 6 July 2022 at Christie’s in London

 The production of glass dates back more than 4,000 years, to the Egyptian and Mesopotamian empires.
 It was the Romans, however, who took glass-making to new heights as an art form.